Terry Pegula: Buffalo Bills

 On March 28, 2022, it was announced that a deal had been reached between New York State, Erie County and the Pegulas for a 62,000 seat, $1.4 billion new stadium for the Bills in Orchard Park across the street from the current stadium.
 New York State will contribute $600 million in funding with Erie County contributing $250 million, the Pegulas contributing $350 million and the National football league via a G-4 loan $200 million.
 In addition the Pegulas signed the Bills to a 30-year iron clad lease.
 The stadium would be owned by New York State, a change from the current stadium which is owned by Erie County.
 New York committed to pay the maintenance and repair costs of the stadium.
 It was set to be the largest taxpayer contribution ever for a National Football League facility.
 The agreement was released four days before the New York state budget was due to be passed, making it hard for lawmakers to scrutinize the agreement.
 Critics of the agreement characterized it as corporate welfare.

+On December 11, 2024, the NFL approved the sale of 20.6% of the Buffalo Bills franchise to a consortium of private equity firms, the first time private equity firms had been approved to own a stake in an NFL franchise.
+10% of the franchise will be held by Arctos, while the remaining 10.6% will be divided among executives at Acrew Capital, Bank of America, Gridiron Capital, Meritech Capital, and Accel-KKR, along with professional athletes Jozy Altidore, Vince Carter and Tracy McGrady, all of whom once played for Toronto-based clubs during their careers.